Interactive end-of-chapter exercises

 TCP retransmissions (reliable data transmission with ACK loss)

 Consider the figure below in which a TCP sender and receiver communicate over a connection in which the segments can be lost.
 The TCP sender wants to send a total of 10 segments to the receiver and sends an initial window of 5 segments at t = 1, 2, 3, 4, and 5, respectively.
-Suppose the initial value of the sequence number is 98 and every segment sent to the receiver each contains 633 bytes.
+Suppose the initial value of the sequence number is 100 and every segment sent to the receiver each contains 487 bytes.
 The delay between the sender and receiver is 7 time units, and so the first segment arrives at the receiver at t = 8, and an ACK for this segment arrives at t = 15.
-As shown in the figure, 1 of the 5 segments is lost between the sender and the receiver, but one of the ACKs is lost.
+As shown in the figure, 1 of the 5 segments is lost between the sender and the receiver, but none of the ACKs are lost.
 Assume there are no timeouts and any out of order segments received are thrown out.

 Question List